Foreign Direct Investment Screening Expert in France | FDI & CFIUS Advisory

 The three phases of our support

-To achieve our objectives, we provide our clients with unique expertise in the field and a deep understanding of institutional and political networks.
-This combination ensures transaction security by effectively managing institutional uncertainty.
+To achieve our objectives, we provide our clients with unique expertise in the field combined with a deep understanding of institutional, regulatory and political networks.

-We maintain continuous institutional dialogue with public authorities—an essential component in securing the transaction.
+We maintain continuous institutional dialogue with the relevant authorities involved in the foreign investment screening review process—an essential component in securing the transaction.
 This ongoing engagement helps clarify the commitments required from the foreign investor, and in some cases, jointly with the target entity.
 It fosters greater understanding and acceptance of the deal by the relevant authorities.

-For us, it is essential that you continue to ensure compliance with the commitments made to the authorities, thereby avoiding any risk of future sanctions.
+Following the completion of the transaction, we assist our clients in ensuring ongoing compliance with commitments imposed during the foreign investment screening review, thereby avoiding any risk of future sanctions.
 Safeguarding your reputation and credibility is also a key part of our mission.

 Above all, our command of institutional uncertainty directly supports the valuation of your company—helping to neutralize any deal-breakers or potential barriers to a successful sale.